-Smoked BBQ gets its distinct smoky flavor from smoking wood.
-There are different wood chips for smoking meat, and today we are talking about the best wood chips for smoking for either your grill or smoker.
+Smoked BBQ food gets its distinct “smoky flavor” from burning hardwoods.
+There are different wood chips for smoking meat, and today we are talking about the best wood chips for smoking meat on either your grill or smoker.

 You should buy wood chips because charcoal alone cannot add a good smoky flavor to meats.
 Charcoal is a fuel source, and although it does add some level of taste, it does not compare to the flavor punch wood chips can add.